getsops/sops/README.rst

 PGP keys are routinely mishandled, either because owners copy them from machine to machine, or because the key is left forgotten on an unused machine an attacker gains access to.
-When using PGP encryption, sops users should take special care of PGP private keys, and store them on smart cards or offline as often as possible.
+When using PGP encryption, SOPS users should take special care of PGP private keys, and store them on smart cards or offline as often as possible.

 Factorized RSA key
 ~~~~~~~~~~~~~~~~~~

-sops doesn't apply any restriction on the size or type of PGP keys.
+SOPS doesn't apply any restriction on the size or type of PGP keys.
 A weak PGP
 keys, for example 512 bits RSA, could be factorized by an attacker to gain
 access to the private key and decrypt the data key.
-Users of sops should rely
+Users of SOPS should rely
 on strong keys, such as 2048+ bits RSA keys, or 256+ bits ECDSA keys.

 Weak AES cryptography
 ~~~~~~~~~~~~~~~~~~~~~

-A vulnerability in AES256_GCM could potentially leak the data key or the KMS master key used by a sops encrypted file.
+A vulnerability in AES256_GCM could potentially leak the data key or the KMS master key used by a SOPS encrypted file.
 While no such vulnerability exists today, we recommend that users keep their encrypted files reasonably private.

 Backward compatibility
 ----------------------

-``sops`` will remain backward compatible on the major version, meaning that all improvements brought to the 1.X and 2.X branches (current) will maintain the file format introduced in **1.0**.
+SOPS will remain backward compatible on the major version, meaning that all improvements brought to the 1.X and 2.X branches (current) will maintain the file format introduced in **1.0**.